OpenEvalProject/evals/manuscripts/elife-00639/v1/manuscript.md

 ## Abstract

-William R Bishai , director of the KwaZulu-Natal Research Institute for Tuberculosis and HIV (K-RITH), argues that the best place to carry out research into a disease is in its midst.
+William R Bishai, director of the KwaZulu-Natal Research Institute for Tuberculosis and HIV (K-RITH), argues that the best place to carry out research into a disease is in its midst.

 ## A new approach